bonding-studierendeninitiative/.github/profile/README.md

 - **Consultancy Projects**: Facilitate real-world project experiences for students to solve challenges posed by partnering companies.

 ## Join Us 🌱
-Whether you're a student eager to learn and network, a company looking to connect with fresh talent, or simply interested in our cause, there's a place for you at Bonding.
+Whether you're a student eager to learn and network, a company looking to connect with fresh talent, or simply interested in our cause, there's a place for you at bonding.
 Dive into our repositories to see the projects we are working on and how we're making a difference!

 🔗 Connect with us:
 - [Website](bonding.de)